 The resolution: To run the Fylde Coast Running Blackpool Half Marathon on April 6th 2014.

-I set out on my journey to run the half with a target time in mind of 2:15:00 or under; it turns out that what I thought were high hopes were actually a huge underestimation of my potential.
+I set out on my journey to run the half with a target time of sub-2:15:00; it turns out that what I thought were high hopes were actually a huge underestimation of my potential.
 A number of interesting occurrences happened during one of my training runs which I’ve documented before on this blog.
 I honestly believe that the training run which went wrong was the training run that made me mentally strong enough to make race day go right.

 Race day was a really good experience.
 I started the day at my relatives’ house; they’d offered to take me down to Blackpool on race day and were happy to stay by the finish line for however long I might take.
 I’d briefed them on all the eventualities, the best and worse case scenario (as I saw it) and that, no matter how bad I looked during the last quarter of the race, when I passed them for the final time before finishing, they were to look optimistic and not show concern!